Signalium/signalium/docs/src/app/advanced/signals-as-monads/page.md

 The exact details of how and where those values are stored don't really matter, because externally we don't really need to worry about them.
 That's all handled by the Promise (and JavaScript's closure/scope semantics).

-Monads are essentially like a box that contains some _context_, and that box comes with a function that let's you take that context and transform it into _another_ box with the _next_ context in the sequence.
+Monads are essentially like a box that contains some _context_, and that box comes with a function that lets you take that context and transform it into _another_ box with the _next_ context in the sequence.
 In the case of [Options](https://en.wikipedia.org/wiki/Option_type) or [Results](https://en.wikipedia.org/wiki/Result_type), you're transforming the result of an operation (`Some`/`None` or `Ok`/`Err`) into whatever you were planning on doing next with those values, and handling the edge cases if there was _no_ value, or an error instead.
 In the case of Futures and Promises, the box has all of that context around the async operation, and `Promise.then` is the function that carries us on to the next step.

 But the magic of monads is not just in what they are, but also how often they fit into an existing, perhaps just _slightly_ tweaked, syntax.
 With `async`/`await` syntax we can restructure our original Promise-based function to look much more like plain-old-JavaScript: